itsshashwatsingh/itsshashwatsingh/README.md

 - ❤️ Passionate **Data Analyst** exploring modern tools and technologies
 - 🎉 Recent graduate with hands-on project experience
 - ⚒️ Skilled in **Python**, **SQL**, and **data visualization**
-- 🔰 Currently learning **frontend development** with React, Tailwind, and animations
+- 🔰 learning **frontend development** with React, Tailwind, and animations
 - 🧩 Strong foundation in logic, design, and problem-solving
 - 🔮 Lifelong learner driven by curiosity and creativity